Spare parts groups

 right after 1970, where the new numbers of the type 5 000 000 emerged

-and the new division into 8 groups started as chapters in the spare parts
+and the new classification into 8 groups started as chapters in the spare parts

 catalogues, these numbers were preceded with a prefix consisting of